rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v2/api-operations/methods/patch-update-a-backup-v2-project-id-backups-backup-id.rst

     PATCH /v2/{project_id}/backups/{backup_id}

-Updates the specified backup.

 This operation updates the specified backup.
-Backups are updated with the JSON Patch.
-For more information about the JSON Patch, see `RFC6902 <http://tools.ietf.org/html/rfc6902>`__.
+Backups are updated with the `JSON Patch <http://tools.ietf.org/html/rfc6902>`__.

-You can issue updates only for the following scenarios:
+You can issue updates for the following scenarios only: